Twins Separated at Birth - New Research

 Scientist have often disagreed as to which is more important.
 Psychology researchers have published numerous papers on this topic.
 Advances in research methods in genetic studies have revealed a vast amount of new knowledge.

 Studying the role of heredity and environment started in the 13th century in France.
 The “nature theory” believers think people have a genetic predisposition that explains human behavior.
 The “nurture theory” believers think behavior is learned or taught.
 Psychology studies have proven that essentially both theories are correct.

 Psychology Research by Dr. Neubauer

-One set of the twins were apparently dropped from the program, as they were not developing at exactly the same rate, but the other four sets of twins still do not know they were part of this study, or that they have a twin somewhere.
-Dr. Bernard has died but Dr. Neubauer was questioned recently by CNN.
-He refused to disclose any facts, had no remorse for his decisions and his study findings are sealed until 2066.
+One set of the twins were apparently dropped from the program, as they were not developing at exactly the same rate.
+The other four sets of twins still do not know they were part of this study, or that they have a twin somewhere.
+Dr. Bernard has died, but Dr. Neubauer was questioned recently by CNN.
+He refused to disclose any facts, had no remorse for his decisions, and his study findings are sealed until 2066.